flipcoder/textbeat/README.md

 Notice the bottom line has an extra apostrophe character (').
 This plays the note in the next octave For an octave below, use a comma (,).
 If you prefer to have these octave shifts persist, the < and > symbols can be used instead.
-You can add a number at the end of these to increase the shift (For example, >2 puts 2 octaves above and persists).
+You can use a number value instead to make the octave changes persistent.

 ## Holding Muting